Setting up Managed Google Play

 For organizations without G Suite, Managed Google Play can be configured with any Google Account, which is not associated with any G Suite service or EMM services.
 It is recommended to use the Google account of the organization, as this account will be used for provisioning all Managed Google Play-based features and configurations to the managed devices.
 Configuring Managed Google Play without G Suite can be done only if MDMis running in HTTPS.
 If not, an error message is displayed in the browser which is to be ignored.
 A major advantage in this method is automatic creation and association of the user accounts to the devices.

-- On the MDM Server, click Device Management tab > App Repository and select Configure Managed Google Play under Managed Google Play settings.
+- On the Endpoint Central Server, click Device Management tab > App Repository and select Configure Managed Google Play under Managed Google Play settings.
 Click on Register without G Suite and follow the on-screen instructions.

 - On being redirected to Google for Play | Work, sign in with a Google account, not associated with any EMM service.